okteto/okteto/docs/code-style.md

 The CLI has a lot of `os.XXX` calls that should be testable.
 This can be achieved either by:

 - using libraries such as [afero](https://github.com/spf13/afero).
-We could initializate it at the beginning of the main.go and pass it through the commands and functions to be able to mock it without having to create tempdir/tempfiles
+We could initialize it at the beginning of the main.go and pass it through the commands and functions to be able to mock it without having to create tempdir/tempfiles

 - defining an interface for the filesystem calls used and mock it in the tests